Rhett & Link: Mythical Kitchen

 On December 20, 2019, their company, Mythical Entertainment, announced their new channel, Mythical Kitchen.
-The channel is a hub for all food featured videos, and it is run by the Mythical Chefs, Josh Scherer, Nicole Enayati (née Hendizadeh), Trevor Evarts, and Vianai "Vi" Austin.
+The channel is a hub for all food featured videos, and it is run by the Mythical Chefs, Josh Scherer, Nicole Enayati (née Hendizadeh), Trevor Evarts, Vianai "Vi" Austin, and Lily Cousins.
 It contains several series such as: "Fancy Fast Food", which takes famous fast food items to the next level and "Snack Smash", a food series that combines two snacks to create one creative concoction.
+The series “Last Meals” features Scherer doing long form interviews with celebrities over a meal that they would choose as their last on earth, with guests including Tom Hanks, Gordon Ramsay, Post Malone, Terry Crews, Meghan Trainor, Hank Green, Margaret Cho, Serj Tankian, Becky Lynch, Jason Kelce, Karamo Brown, Ella Purnell, Karen Gillan, Bert Kreischer, Padma Lakshmi, Matty Matheson, Steve-O, Emma Chamberlain, and John Boyega.

 Guest appearances

 YouTube Rewind videos have included Rhett & Link since 2012.
 Rewind YouTube Style 2012 featured the duo and the Dope Zebra (who was part of LMFAO music video for "Sorry for Party Rocking"), YouTube Rewind: What Does 2013 Say?, YouTube Rewind: Turn Down for 2014 and YouTube Rewind: Now Watch Me Rewind had them dancing in ridiculous manners.
 However, they weren't included in Rewind 2018.

 Rhett & Link have been guests in three Epic Rap Battles of History.
 On February 16, 2012, the duo was featured in a Season 2 episode of the series, playing the Wright brothers, battling the Mario Brothers.
 On July 14, 2014, Rhett & Link, along with Smosh, appeared in the season 3 finale of the series, in which they played two of the four Renaissance artists battling against the Teenage Mutant Ninja Turtles.
 Link played the role of Leonardo da Vinci and Rhett the role of Donatello.
 Their latest appearance was on May 25, 2015, opening Season 4.5 with the battle of Lewis and Clark vs. Bill and Ted.
 Link played the role of Meriwether Lewis and Rhett the role of William Clark.